timvink/mkdocs-print-site-plugin/docs/options.md

 :   Default `""`.
 The path to a custom cover page template to use.
 See [Customizing the Cover Page](customization/cover_page.md) for more info.

 `add_print_site_banner`
-:   Default `true`.
-When enabled, a banner is added to the top of the print page, explaining to users the current page contains all site pages.
+:   Default `false`.
+When enabled, a banner is added to the top of the HTML print page, explaining to users the current page contains all site pages.

 `print_site_banner_template`
 :   Default `""`.
 The path to a custom print site banner template to use.
 See [Customizing the print site banner](customization/banner.md) for more info.